ryota2357/tiny-lang-to-wat/README.md

 Before building, ensure you have both **clang** (>=19.1.7) and **Nix** (with flake, >=2.24.10) installed.

-Enter the development shell using either nix develop or devShell, then run:
+Enter devShell by `nix develop` or nix-direnv, then run:

 ```console
 $ make